open-telemetry/opentelemetry.io/content/en/blog/2023/exponential-histograms.md

 each bucket in _A'_ is summed with the corresponding bucket of the same index in _B_ to make _C_.

-## Error rate
+## Relative Error

-The error rate of a histogram is defined as the average relative error when estimating the value of a particular-ranked data point.
-This is important because it is how φ-quantiles are estimated.
-In a histogram with x data points, the nth percentile is the data point at rank `n / 100 * x`.
-For an example of this calculation, see my previous post [Histograms vs Summaries][].
-When estimating ɸ-quantiles it is very important to know the expected relative error rates and maximum relative error rates so that you can effectively monitor your SLOs.
+A histogram does not store exact values for each point, but represents each point as a bucket consisting of a range of possible points.
+This can be thought of as being similar to lossy compression.
+In the same way the it is impossible to recover an exact source image from a compressed JPEG, it is impossible to recover the exact input data set from a histogram.
+The difference between the input data and the estimated reconstruction of the data is the error of the histogram.
+It is important to understand histogram errors because it affects φ-quantile estimation and may affect how you define your SLOs.

-When using linear interpolation, the expected relative error is half the bucket width divided by the bucket midpoint.
+The relative error for a histogram is defined as half the bucket width divided by the bucket midpoint.
 Because the relative error is the same across all buckets, we can use the first bucket with the upper bound of the base to make the math easy.
 An example is shown below using a scale of 3.

 ```
 scale = 3